Outdoor Learning and Play

 Pupils who engage in constructive play will often require some level of adult support when using materials and a variety of tools.

-Adults can help children when using materials: to join items together, to test ideas, solve problems, develop imagination or refine a design.
+Adults can support kids in play in a wide variety of different ways.
+They can help kids when using materials: to join items together, to test ideas, solve problems, develop imagination or refine a design.

-As children progress in constructive play adults can support play without directing.
-Building alongside children and modelling the process helps to extend children’s knowledge and models specific skills and resources needed.
+As children progress in constructive play adults can support constructive play without directing.
+Building alongside kids and modelling the process helps to extend children’s knowledge and models specific skills and resources needed.

-Practitioners will show and guide children when using small hand tools and modelling taking constructions apart including cardboard boxes allows children to see how models are made.
+Practitioners will show and guide children when using small hand tools/construction toys and modelling taking constructions apart including cardboard boxes allows children to see how models are made.

 How to set up a ‘Construction Area’ in your classroom?